fanat503/Laplace-attention/README.md

 2. **A sterile comparison harness** — base and HLA train from the *same initial weights* on the *same data in the same order*, with parameter matching and config validation enforced by tests;
 3. **Theory and diagnostics** — 9 numerically verified theorems ([`docs/THEORY.md`](HLA-v5/docs/THEORY.md)), causal knockout probes, interference and spectral metrics logged during training ([`docs/METRICS.md`](HLA-v5/docs/METRICS.md)).

-**Status**: infrastructure complete and tested; sterile-harness training runs (200M → 700M, Kaggle TPU v5e-8) are the current roadmap item.
-Earlier non-sterile iterations showed a −0.09 val-loss gap at 100M — reproducing that *inside* the harness is the first experiment, not a claim.
+**Status**: infrastructure complete and tested; sterile training runs are the current roadmap item.
+Earlier iterations showed a 0.09 validation loss gap at 100M — reproducing that inside the harness is the first experiment, not a claim.

 ## The idea in one formula